dluxemburg/webpack-dev-server-fallback/README.md

 Useful in conjunction with [HtmlWebpackPlugin](https://github.com/jantimon/html-webpack-plugin) to avoid blank screens and timeouts.

 Don't use `webpack-dev-server` in production.
-This is for inbetween cases.
+This is for in-between cases.

 ## Install